 On a more positive note though, we were surprised that this VPN can stream BBC iPlayer.

 Although the download speeds are very low, we also managed to stream YouTube videos on 1080p.

 We can confirm that Thunder VPN works with BitTorrent; however, with such privacy, you would be shooting yourself in the leg.
 This VPN service keeps all your personal information that can identify you and your physical location.
 And, there’s the thing with logging… do the math.
 If you don’t want to get DMCA complaints and fines, better look elsewhere.

 If you want an anonymous tool, why not check out our list of best VPNs for torrenting?

 With the kind of security and anonymity Thunder VPN has, we wouldn’t dare to risk using it anywhere really, least of all China.
 But, if you’re a resident or traveler beyond the Great Firewall of China, you may want to read about our best VPN for China picks.

 Our Thunder VPN review was not able to find any type of customer support whatsoever.

-Our Thunder VPN review was not able to find any type of customer support whatsoever.
-It’s not that there’s no live chat support on the official website, but there’s no related FAQ page or Help page either.
+It’s not just that there’s no live chat support on the official website, but there’s no related FAQ page or Help page either.

-In the conclusion of our Thunder VPN review, we must say that we’re still not fans of free VPN software and this tool is a good example why.
-It’s not just about the annoying and disruptive third-party ads.
-The level of online security and privacy Thunder VPN offers is ridiculous in 2019.
-We simply can’t trust this newcomer to take care of our anonymity.
-And you should think twice too.
+Concluding our Thunder VPN review, we must say that its premium service is subpar, whereas the free version is just not worth the hassle.
+The level of online security and privacy Thunder VPN offers for both plans is ridiculous in 2020.
+We can’t trust this provider to take care of our anonymity.
+And you should think twice, too.